AMarkets review

 How long do AMarkets withdrawals take?

-Withdrawing money from AMarkets processing time varies but averages 2-5 days.
+Withdrawing money from AMarkets processing time varies depending on the method but averages 1-5 days.

 Is AMarkets regulated?